boflynn/boflynn.github.io/_posts/2023-07-26-csharp-whats-new.md

 title:      "What's New - C# - Introduction"
 date:       2023-07-26 0:00:00 -0500
 status:     "released"
-categories: csharp, programming, whatsnew
+categories: csharp programming whatsnew
-tags: csharp, programming, whatsnew
+tags:       csharp programming whatsnew
 ---

 One of my favorite questions to ask during an interview is what new features of